Cars

 Pete Webb #8 is hidden in the cab of his, and the other chap

-Webb's and Barry Redman's first cars are shown below.
+Webb's and Barry Redman's first cars are both shown below.
 Barry's was

-the ex-Bill Judd 366 (Judd was a Van Den Oetelaar buddy), which had a huge 7-litre Caddy motor, and as for its handling, Ted
+the ex-Bill Judd 366 (Judd was a Van Den Oetelaar buddy), which had a huge 7-litre Caddy motor.
+When Ted

-Pankhurst took it out for a shakedown at Ringwood and declared it
+Pankhurst took it out for a shakedown at Ringwood, he declared it

-it in, Barry's mate Pete Webb is zooming past.
+it in, Barry's mate Pete Webb is about to fly past.
+Later on, Barry

 Below is Pete Webb's first F1, and behind it George Ansell and Darkie Wright are chatting.
 Below: